AdamTowers/module-one-final-project-guidelines-nyc-web-031218/README.md

 We really enjoyed working on this project and may very well revisit it again in the future to further improve and expand on.

 ### Special thanks
-We'd like to thank the creator of TheCocktailDB, Zag, over at [thecocktaildb.com](https://www.thecocktaildb.com/), and for making the massive database of drinks available for free to students, like us, who are using the API for class projects.
+We'd like to thank the creators of TheCocktailDB, over at [thecocktaildb.com](https://www.thecocktaildb.com/), for making the massive database of drinks available for to students, like us.

 #### Created by:
 Manuel Grullon, manuel.grullon@flatironschool.com<br>